borosen/RepData_PeerAssessment1/PA1_template.md

 ```

-## What is mean total number of steps taken per day?
+### What is mean total number of steps taken per day?
+Calucate the total number of steps taken per day.
+Plot the histogram for this data and calculate mean and median.

 ```r